 The BrazilTones, from Portland, OR, are Deborah Bayardino on vocals, Ronnie Robins on guitar and vocals, and Brian L. Davis on percussion.
-They embrace the beauty, poetic lyrics and rhythmic wonder of Bossa Nova, Samba and MPB (Música Popular Brasileira), performing timeless classics by icons like Tom Jobim, Djavan and Milton Nascimento, alongside Ronnie's original compositions.
+They embrace the rhythmic wonder of Bossa Nova, Samba and MPB (Música Popular Brasileira), performing timeless Brazilian classics, alongside Ronnie's original compositions.
+Inspired by the poetic lyrics and rich sounds of Brazilian music, The BrazilTones share joy -- a universal language that unites us all -- serving as a bridge between cultures and inviting the community to join a vibrant celebration of cross-cultural connection.

 Ronnie Robins was born in Brooklyn, New York and is a veteran of the Portland music scene.
 In the early 2000's his band Bossamba was a fixture on the local club and festival scene.
 In 2001, Robins released "Bossamba", a twelve song CD of all original music, influenced by his love affair with the music of Brazil.